Flagdev00x/Docs/the-fuse-chain/getting-started/run-your-own-validator.md

 ### Using Quickstart

-To make starting a node for the FuseNetwork as quick as possible, the _quickstart_ script can be used.
+To make starting a node for the FlagNetwork as quick as possible, the _quickstart_ script can be used.

 1. Download the script.
-2. Download one of the example `.env` files located at the [examples folder](https://github.com/fuseio/fuse-network/tree/master/scripts/examples).
+2. Download one of the example `.env` files located at the [examples folder](https://github.com/flagio/flag-network/tree/master/scripts/examples).
 3. Modify the `.env` file according to the role/type of node you're running.
 4. Start the script.